 Silent Power-up: Quiets things down on startup for you.

-Dark Mode: The ALP has two indicator LED’s, one in the control pad and another external one you can place somewhere convenient.
+LED Mode: The ALP has two indicator LED’s, one in the control pad and another external one you can place somewhere convenient.
 Under normal mode the LED’s are bright, under dim they’re dim, and under dark they’re off.
 Auto-dim automatically adjusts the LED brightness for daytime and nighttime driving based on the time of day and requires a GPS antenna.
 You can also adjust their brightness independently by selecting dim and then adjusting the sliders.
 Once you get shot or go into the menus, however, both LED’s will light up full power.

 Status LED: Allows you to make the LED’s solid instead of blinking.

 Parking detection on sensor: If you’d like to enable / disable parking sensor capability on individual sensors, you can do that here.

 Installation on LCC equipped cars (laser anticrash): If your car has laser assisted cruise control or collision avoidance systems built-in, you can let the ALP know so it can filter out those signals.
 Note: This should only be used to filter out false alerts from your own vehicle, not from other vehicles around you.